beached/daw_json_link/readme.md

   * [For building tests](#for-building-tests)

 ## Intro
 JSON Link allows serializing and deserializing of C++ data types and JSON using a predefined schema.
 The underlying premise is the constructor of C++ data structures can be called with the JSON object's members.
+The parsers goal isn't conformance.
+It should be stricter in many ways, but somethings will not be checked(e.g. trailing commas).
+The serializer is attempting to be conformant and generates minimal JSON.
 Mapping of data structures is done by specializing ```daw::json::json_data_contract``` for type ```T```.
 There are two parts to the trait `json_data_contract`, first is a type alias named ```type``` that maps JSON object members by name to the argumenets of the C++ data structures constructor.
 Second, an optional, static method with a signatures like ```static tuple<MemberTypes> to_json_data( T const & )``` which returns a tuple of calculated for referenced members corresponding to the previous mapping.  `to_json_data` is only required if serialization is wanted.